jackaudio/jackaudio.github.com/faq/jack_on_windows.md

 ## Introduction

-As on other platforms, JACK on Windows is a multi-purpose audio server that connects audio and MIDI streams using the Windows system drivers...
+As on other platforms, JACK on Windows is a multi-purpose audio server that connects audio and MIDI streams using the Windows system drivers.
-It connects (OUTPUT) to those audio drivers using the PortAudio project (so Jack can connect using dsound, wmme, WDMKS, ASIO, WASAPI, and WaveRT) depending on what the soundcard's drivers support.
+It connects (OUTPUT) to those audio drivers using the PortAudio project (so JACK can connect using dsound, wmme, ASIO, etc) depending on what the soundcard's drivers support.

-JACK is an Audio, MIDI and transport API (Application Programming Interface) that can be used natively by audio application developers.
+JACK provides an Audio, MIDI and transport API (Application Programming Interface) that can be used natively by audio application developers.
-There are already some existing *native* JACK for Windows applications (that is, audio applications that use the JACK API directly).
+There are already some existing *native* JACK Windows applications (that is, audio applications that use the JACK API directly).
 Through the API, JACK on Windows offers native JACK connections (INPUT), and the JACK-Router ASIO driver (INPUT) that offers an ASIO linker to the JACK Server.